Human Resource Management

 Degree Offered: Associate in Applied Science

-The Human Resource Management program will help you gain insight into many aspects of the field while focusing on any business's most valuable resource...people.
-This degree program will ready you for most entry-level human resource management positions in product, service, or public industry.
+The Human Resource Management program will help the student gain insight into many aspects of the field while focusing on the business’s most valuable resource...people.
+This degree program will prepare the student for most entry-level human resource management positions in product, service, or public industry.

 Click below to view a crosswalk (transition of program courses from an old program to a current program):

 2012-2013 Human Resource Management

 Curriculum - 1st Year

 First Semester - 15 Credits

 Provides an overview of general principles of human behavior for understanding the job behavior of the individual employee.
 The individual’s goal of personal satisfaction and productivity on the job are profiled in the following professional development themes: self-understanding; methods of motivation; the contribution of goal setting on both work and personal life; decision-making skills; job stress and burnout; managing job conflict; developing effective working relationships; adjusting to organizational life; dealing with counterproductive people; working within a group; leadership and influence; and improving personal productivity.
 3-0-3

 This course provides an introduction to the roles and responsibilities of current day managers.
 It focuses on the basic functions of the management process - Planning, Organizing, Leading, and Controlling and on the application of these functions through case study application.
 (3-0-3)